 - last known employer

 - trade union or professional organisation

-If they’re missing and presumed dead
+If they’re presumed dead